Table of Contents

 The following table shows the hardware platforms that support each ASA CX hardware or software module, and the required ASA CX and ASA Software versions.
 The table assumes that you are running the most recently released build for a given ASA CX version.

-In addition to the ASA CX support matrix shown in Cisco Prime Security Manager ASA CX Device Support Matrix, PRSM 9.2 can manage Cisco ASA-5500 Series Adaptive Security Appliance (ASA) devices that do not include a CX module.
+In addition to the ASA CX support matrix shown in Cisco Prime Security Manager ASA CX Device Support Matrix, PRSM 9.2 and higher can manage Cisco ASA-5500 Series Adaptive Security Appliance (ASA) devices that do not include a CX module.
 The following table shows the supported models and ASA Software versions for non-CX ASA devices.

 The following table shows the supported upgrade paths for System Software packages.
 Supported paths have been tested; any other combination is untested and is not supported.
 Thus, you might need to apply multiple upgrade packages to get to the current release.